aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-zoom/_index.md

 12. Change the transition duration.
 13. Write the modified presentation as a PPTX file.

-This Java code shows you how to change the formatting for a summary zoom section object:
+This Javascript code shows you how to change the formatting for a summary zoom section object:

 ```javascript
     var pres = new  aspose.slides.Presentation();